A practical path from beginner to hire-ready AI engineer: programming basics, LLM APIs, RAG, evals, agents, deployment, and portfolio proof.

 Before vectors, learn ingestion:

-The evidence matters.
-A portfolio reviewer should see not just "RAG app," but how you ingested files, how retrieval worked, and where it failed.
+Portfolio reviewers need to see more than "RAG app."
+Show how you ingested files, how retrieval worked, and where it failed.

 Evals are how you stop guessing.